ivanzdravchev/SoftUni/README.md

-# SoftUni stuff
+# SoftUni courses
-SoftUni courses exercises and exams
+Exercises and exams from different softuni courses